theramiyer/blog/content/post/2021/food-and-sustainability.md

 Sustainability is important.
 No other species can understand this.
 And protecting ourselves along with our surroundings is _our_ responsibility.

-And no, I do not subscribe to PETA or any activist organisation.
+And no, I still do not subscribe to PETA or any activist organisation.